So the two sophomores don't even know each other.

 "The University of San Francisco has been real good to me, helping me out in every way they can," Kellogg said.

 Heytvelt, a 6-foot-11 sophomore who ranked third in the WCC in both scoring (15.5) andrebounding (7.7), may or may not play again for Gonzaga.
-He is done this season, awaiting trial for possession of hallucinogenic mushrooms.

 "Everybody makes mistakes, nobody's perfect," Kellogg said.
 "He's got to listen to the right people, try to block all the negativity out.
 The most important thing is how he's going to bounce back."